G-Watch Overview

-G-Watch core leaders hold a planning workshop in Palawan.
-G-Watch regularly convenes its core leaders from all over the country for collective conjunctural analysis, learning-reflection session and agenda-setting.
+G-Watch leaders hold a planning workshop in Palawan.
+G-Watch regularly convenes leaders of core groups for collective analysis and agenda-setting (Credit: G-Watch).

 1. People Power: Sustaining Citizen Action and Accountability Frontliners